proflamyt/300days-of-hacking/Topic31/NahamconCTF/README.md

 # NahamCon CTF 2023

-I had a very interesting weekend playing this, although i had a hard time battling with bad internet coverage and very little time at hand (new location lol), was able to get 257th place out of 2577 teams and 5725  players.
+I had a very interesting weekend playing this, although i had a hard time battling with bad internet coverage and very little time at hand (due projects & new location lol), was able to get 257th place out of 2577 teams and 5725  players.
 Well, point is, i learnt a great deal and had an interesting weekend.

 Here are some of the writeups for the challenges i managed to solved.
 As always i will go over my thought process and how i approached the challenges